thaerkh/vim-workspace/README.md

 ```

 #### Omni Completion
-Preview windows are set to appear by default, and will close on InsertLeave, to mitigate the default behaviour of being an orphaned window.
+Preview windows will close on InsertLeave, to mitigate the default behaviour of being an orphaned window.

-Completion menu settings have also been tweaked to give more predictive behaviour.

 ## Autosave
 Files edited in a workspace session will autosave on InsertLeave, idle (CursorHold), pane switches (FocusLost and FocusGained), or buffer switches (BufLeave).